michael-kitchin/CarND-Traffic-Sign-Classifier-Project/README.md

 Ten new images of signs were captured via screenshot from Google Street View, taken from in/around Düsseldorf and Hamburg.
 No consideration was made for sign type vs training set sign type (label) distribution, plotted above.

-In general, these images appeared clearer (superior color fidelity, brightness, and/or contrast) and/or acquired from less-oblique angles than those in the provided training/validation/test sets.
+In general, these images appeared clearer (superior color fidelity, brightness, and/or contrast) and/or acquired from less-oblique angles than those in the provided training set.
 These qualities were anticipated to work against the model's trained characteristics, despite being more usable for human decision-making.

 Image labels were identified via provided `signnames.csv` file and incorporated into the filenames, as shown:
 ```